 Reason #2: Professional freedom

 Once you have created your own brand, it empowers you to build and promote yours’ and others’ products and services through your brand.
 You can afford to take more vacations as you will be reaping in the benefits of ongoing passive income.
-New opportunities and ideas will knock on your door as you tend to break free

-Reason #3: Fast-tracking your career
+Reason #3: Fast-tracked career

 As a freelancer, you can fast-track your career by acquiring a wider range of generic and specialized technical skills.
 Easier to quit your job if you are feeling stagnated.
 You have a better chance of staying relevant in terms of technologies, frameworks and tools.